LeonardoESousa/nemoview/Tutorial/Tutorial.md

  - Display rate: Checking this box makes makes the numerical values of each rate visible in the diagram.

+ - Initial State: Select which excited state will be considered to be excited at the initial time.
+This information is used in the kinetic model that produces time-resolved spectra and computes yields for deactivation processes.
+For example, if you select the S1 state, calculations will consider that the photophysics start with a 100% population in the S1 state.
+Selecting different states may result in different time-resolved spectra and yields.

- - Download: Here you can obtain a high resolution transparent png file of the diagram.
-The figure will be saved in the same folder from which nemoview was initialized.
+ - Download: Here you can obtain a high resolution transparent png file of the figures.
+The figures will be saved in the same folder from which nemoview was initialized.

 ## Spectra